-If you feel led to inquire about confession and reconciliation, please contact Father Tim directly to arrange a convenient time.
+If you feel led to inquire about confession and Reconciliation, please contact Father Tim directly to arrange a convenient time.
 Just like in the movies, what is shared during the time of private confession truly remains in that holy space and goes no farther, without exception.

-The Reconciliation of a Penitent is available for all who desire it.
+Moreover, the Reconciliation of a Penitent is available for all who desire it.
 It is not restricted to times of sickness, and therefore, confessions may be heard anytime and anywhere.
 (BCP, p.
 446)